2022 Ohio Attorney General election

 The 2022 Ohio Attorney General election took place on November 8, 2022, to elect the Attorney General of the state of Ohio.
 David Yost was re-elected to a second term in a landslide, defeating Democratic opponent Jeffrey Crossman by a comfortable 20 percentage points.
-The election coincided with various other federal and state elections, including for Governor of Ohio.
+The election coincided with various other federal and state elections, including that for governor of Ohio.